15 Can’t-Miss Staging Tips

 - Give each room a purpose: Bedroom, nursery, office, rumpus room, etc. Consider what demographic of homebuyer is shopping in your neighborhood and stage accordingly.

 - De-flower the master bedroom.
 Nix those floral prints and go for gender-neutral décor in calming colors.
 Clear odds and ends off bedside tables and replace with a curated stack of books, a small plant or fresh flowers.
-Remember the rule of three!
 Add light with a mirror, ideally positioned to reflect a window.
 Hang a few pieces of art on the wall, like sophisticated black and white prints or photos.

 - Clear out closets.
 Or stage them with a few neutral items to show off all that space.
 Storage sells!

-Wondering if you should DIY or hire a pro to stage your home?
-Consult with our Abio Properties agents for a cost/benefit analysis and their honest assessment of your current interior style.
+Consult with our Abio Properties agents to get their honest assessment of your DIY staging style.
 Call us at 888-400-ABIO (2246) or email at email@example.com.